Constraints on Relic Magnetic Black Holes

-Accounting for absorption in the ISM, the total differential flux from all of the neutron stars out to a distance of $R^*\sim$ few kpc, about as far as the x-ray signal is expected to be able to travel without scattering \cite{Kolb:1984yw}, is where $t_{ns}$ is the age of the neutron star, $t_0$ is 10 Gyr, and $B(E)$ is the integrated fraction of photons with energy $E$ from all neutron stars within a few kpc of earth.
-The full analytical form of $B(E)$ and $\tau$ can be found in \cite{Kolb:1984yw}.

-The resulting flux that reaches Earth will be compared against sounding rocket soft x-ray observations done by McCammon et al \cite{1983ApJ...269..107M}.
-The counting rate per frequency band, $\Gamma_{band}$ for a given flux is
+Accounting for absorption in the ISM, the total differential flux from all NSs out to a distance of $d_{ns}\sim \text{few kpc}$, about as far as the x-ray signal is expected to travel without scattering \cite{Kolb:1984yw}, is where $t_{ns}$ is the age of the NS, $t_0$ is 10 Gyr, and $B(E)$ is the integrated fraction of photons with energy $E$ that reach Earth: The total flux that reaches Earth will be compared against sounding rocket soft x-ray observations from Ref.\cite{1983ApJ...269..107M}.
+The counting rate per frequency band for a given flux is

-where $A_{band}(E)$ is the detector response function for each of the four different x-ray detection bands considered in \cite{Kolb:1984yw}. $A_{band}(E)$ can be found in Table 1 of \cite{Kolb:1984yw}.
+where $A_{band}(E)$ is the detector response function for each of the four different x-ray detection bands and can be found in Ref.\cite{Kolb:1984yw}.